$48.5

 • The government entity responsible for maintaining the road

-• A road repair company
+• A road repair company.

 To prove fault legally, our attorneys must show the existence of the following elements:

-Duty – The defendant owed you a duty of care not to cause harm
+• Duty – The defendant owed you a duty of care not to cause harm.

-Breach – The defendant breached that duty by acting or failing to act
+• Breach – The defendant breached that duty by acting or failing to act.

-Cause – This action or failure to act caused a crash and your injuries
+• Cause – This action or failure to act caused a crash and your injuries.

-Damages – You suffered damages as a result
+• Damages – You suffered damages as a result.

-Damage Awards Our Commercial Truck Accident Lawyer in Indiana May Win for You
+Damages Our Commercial Truck Accident Lawyer in Indiana May Win for You

 Compensatory damages are to cover losses and costs for both your economic damages for specific monetary losses and your non-economic damages for losses that may not have a specific dollar value but negatively impact your life.
 These may include:

-• Medical and rehabilitative and equipment costs
+• Medical, rehabilitative, and equipment costs

-• Loss wages and future earning capacity
+• Loss of wages and future earning capacity

 • Property damage